mosra/m.css/doc/documentation/python.rst

                                     :py:`SEARCH_DISABLED` is not :py:`True`.
 :py:`DOCUTILS_SETTINGS: Dict[Any]`  Additional docutils settings.
 Key/value
                                     pairs as described in `the docs <http://docutils.sourceforge.net/docs/user/config.html>`_.
+:py:`URL_FORMATTER: Callable`       Function for creating filenames and URLs
+                                    for modules, classes, pages and index
+                                    pages.
+See `Custom URL formatters`_ for
+                                    more information.
 =================================== ===========================================

 `Theme selection`_